This post contains affiliate links. Please see our disclosure policy.

 - Dairy-free – Use your favorite dairy-free butter and heavy cream to keep this recipe dairy-free.

 - Apple Cider – Using apple juice won’t give the exact same flavor, but you can use it if you absolutely can’t find apple cider.
+Do not use apple cider vinegar – it is vinegar, as the name states.

 - Caramel – Nothing compares to homemade salted caramel sauce, but you can use store bought in a pinch.